-It seems that miss Colleen Hoover is probably the world’s most popular author right now, being the most hyped person on Book TikTok (that’s booktok to those of us down with the kids on the app), and everyone is reading every Colleen Hoover book they can get their hands on.
+It seems that miss Colleen Hoover is probably the world’s most popular author right now.
+Being the most hyped person on Book TikTok (that’s booktok to those of us down with the kids on the app).

 Colleen Hoover isn’t a new author that has just appeared on the scene.
 Colleen Hoover has been writing for years, so she has a catalogue of books waiting to be bought, and because someone discovered her fiction and started shouting about it on TikTok, now the whole world is reading every book she’s ever written.